insum-labs/starter-project-template/README.md

 | data | Conversion and seed data scripts
 | docs | Project documents
 | lib | Installation libraries (OSS, Logger, etc..)
-| release | Current release scripts for changes and patching
+| [`release`](release/) | Current release scripts for changes and patching.
+Documentation is provided on various ways to do releases.
 | scripts | Usually re-runable scripts referenced by a release script
 | packages | Packages (`.pls` & `.plb` or `.pks` & `.pkb`), (*If you have triggers, stand alone procedures or functions it's recommend to create a new folder for them*)
 | synonyms | Application Synonyms
 | triggers | Application Triggers
 | views | Application views
 | www | Assets that go in the server: images, CSS, and JavaScript

+TODO: Move everything below here to the build or release folder

 ## Release Autocomplete